【Reservations for the New Year holidays (12/26-1/3)】Reservations are for more than 2 people in each room.

 Response to the spread of new coronavirus infection

-In order to prevent the infection and spread of a new type of coronavirus in our inn, it is necessary to
+In order to prevent the spread of a new type of coronavirus

-In order to ensure the safety and security of our customers and employees, we have implemented the following measures.
+From the point of view of ensuring the safety and security of our guests and employees, we take the following measures.

-*We encourage employees to wash their hands, gargle, and wear masks.
+*We will make sure that employees wash their hands, gargle and wear masks.

 We thank you for your understanding and cooperation.

 Built as a house/shop of a wealthy merchants Ishida family more than 100 years ago, in the area designated by the government as traditional townscape conservation district.
 Significant features such as “garden corridor” from the kitchen to the backyard, among other features, are maintained well.
 We welcome you to have a wonderful time in the traditional Yoshii house which has been preserved in its original form for many years.
 Please do not hesitate to contact us if we can be of assistance to you in planning your tour.

 Yoshiimachi of Ukiha City developed as a post town connecting major cities Kurume and Hita.
 Since 17C, the town flourished in commerce through manufacturing based on rich agricultural production.
 The whole town was redesigned after a major fire in 1869 from thatched roof houses to tiled roof and white plastered walls to be fireproof, which still consist the townscape of today.
 Built as a house/shop of a wealthy merchants Ishida family more than 100 years ago.